 Condition<Project>, which can be the same class as the tool window factory implementation.

-Note the condition is evaluated only once when the project is loaded; to show and hide a tool window dynamically while the user is working with the project use the second method for tool window registration.
+Note the condition is evaluated only once when the project is loaded; to show and hide a tool window dynamically while the user is working with the project use programmatic setup for tool window registration.

 To provide a localized text for the tool window button, specify matching